Menouar, M. Lenardi, F. Filali, "An extensive Survey and Taxonomy of

 interest: Industrial R&D Laboratory management, particularly in the

-field of ICT for the Automotive and Industry sectors.
+field of ICT for the Transport and Smart Manufacturing sectors.

 Max was born in

 Gorizia (Italy) on December 31st, 1970 and I lived in

 Gradisca d'Isonzo withhis parents until almost 1989.
 After graduating

 from the "LiceoScientifico Duca degli Abruzzi" high school in Gorizia